AdaCore/gnatstudio/docs/users_guide/projects.rst

 currently-defined environment variables.
 However, you can choose any variable; the environment variable need not exist when you start GPS.

-The second area in this dialog is the list of possible value for this variable.
+The second area in this dialog is the list of possible values for this variable.
 GPS generates an error and will not load the project if you specify any other value.
-One of these values is the default (the one whose button in the :guilabel:`Default` column is selected): if the environment variable is not defined exist when GPS starts, it behaves as if had this default value.
+One of these values is the default (the one whose button in the :guilabel:`Default` column is selected).
+If the environment variable is not defined when GPS starts, it behaves as if it had this default value.

 You can edit the list of possible values by right-clicking on the name of